Found by AI

 SEO (Search Engine Optimization) is the practice of improving a website's visibility in traditional search engine results pages through keyword targeting, technical site health, content relevance, and backlink acquisition.

 SEO remains the highest-volume channel in 2026.
-Google processes approximately 15 billion queries per day, and despite AI search growth, Google maintains an 89-90% share of global search queries.
+Google processes roughly 15 billion queries per day and holds 89-90% of global search share despite AI growth.
 Organic search still drives 48.5% of global web traffic versus AI platforms' collective 0.15% (Position.digital, November 2025).
-For any business that depends on top-of-funnel volume — e-commerce product discovery, B2C comparison queries, informational content at scale — abandoning SEO investment is not a rational option.
+For any business depending on top-of-funnel volume - e-commerce product discovery, B2C comparison queries, informational content at scale - abandoning SEO isn't rational.

-The critical SEO risk in 2026 is the click-through rate collapse driven by AI Overviews.
-When a Google AI Overview is present, the average organic CTR for the top-ranking page drops from 1.76% to 0.61%, a 58% reduction (Ahrefs, 2025).
-A SearchEngineLand analysis (2025) found CTR declines of 61% for organic results and 68% for paid results on queries with AI Overviews.
-Google AI Overviews appeared for 6.49% of all queries in January 2025 and 13.14% by March 2025 — a 102% increase in two months.
-Brands that rank well on Google but are not cited within AI Overviews are losing visibility even while maintaining rankings.
+The critical SEO risk in 2026 is the click-through collapse from AI Overviews.
+When an AI Overview is present, average organic CTR for the top-ranking page drops from 1.76% to 0.61% - a 58% reduction (Ahrefs, 2025).
+A SearchEngineLand analysis (2025) found 61% CTR declines for organic and 68% for paid on AI Overview queries.
+AI Overviews went from 6.49% of queries in January 2025 to 13.14% by March 2025 - a 102% increase in two months.
+Brands ranking well on Google but uncited in AI Overviews are losing visibility without ranking changes.

-Where SEO wins: High-volume transactional queries, local pack visibility, product category pages, informational content that converts with high click-intent, and any context where users are browsing multiple results rather than accepting a single AI recommendation.
+Where SEO wins: High-volume transactional queries, local pack visibility, product category pages, informational content that converts with high click-intent, and any context where users browse multiple results instead of accepting a single AI recommendation.

 What Is AIO and How Is It Different from GEO?